ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If objects type and / or states type says "redis", you must install the Redis server on the new system.
+If Objects type and / or States type says "redis", you must install the Redis server on the new system.
-If there is "file" for both types, the Redis server is not required.
+If both types say "file", the Redis server is not required.

 If you should no longer have access to the old system and you do not know what exactly was configured there, then install the Redis server in advance.